Non degeneracy of blow-up solutions of non-quantized singular Liouville-type equations and the convexity of the mean field entropy of the Onsager vortex model with singular sources: Introduction

-This paper is structured as follows: Section 2 presents preliminary results essential for proving non-degeneracy, including a precise estimate for the difference between the parameter $\rho_k$ and the critical value $\rho_*$, as well as a uniqueness lemma.
+This paper is organized as follows: Section 2 presents preliminary results essential for proving non-degeneracy, including a precise estimate for the difference between the parameter $\rho_k$ and the critical value $\rho_*$, as well as a uniqueness lemma.
 Sections 3 and 4 revisit the asymptotic analysis from \cite{byz-1} and provide a proof of the non-degeneracy result.
 The final two sections apply this non-degeneracy result to demonstrate the strict convexity of the entropy in the large energy limit of the Onsager mean field vortex model with sinks.

-{\bf Acknowledgement} Lei Zhang acknowledges support from Simon's foundation grant 584918.
-Wen Yang acknowledges support from National Key R\&D Program of China 2022YFA1006800, NSFC No.12171456, 12271369 and No. SRG2023-00067-FST.
+{\bf Acknowledgement} L. Zhang acknowledges support from Simon's foundation grant 584918.
+W. Yang acknowledges support from National Key R\&D Program of China 2022YFA1006800, NSFC No. 12171456 and No. 12271369, FDCT No. 0070/2024/RIA1, University of Macau Development Foundation No. TISF/2025/006/FST, No. MYRG-GRG2024-00082-FST and Startup Research Grant No. SRG2023-00067-FST.
 D. Bartolucci's Research is partially supported by the MIUR Excellence Department Project MatMod@TOV awarded to the Department of Mathematics, University of Rome Tor Vergata and by PRIN project 2022, ERC PE1\_11, "{\em Variational and Analytical aspects of Geometric PDEs}".
 D. Bartolucci is member of the INDAM Research Group "Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni".